Italian Fruit Trees

 Lemon trees require some light pruning of the older stems in the spring but be careful to not remove too many of the fruiting stems as they will need at least a year to re-grow and produce fruit again.
 Orange trees should be treated in a similar fashion in the Italian garden.

 Later, after the discovery of the New World in the 15th Century many interesting new fruits appeared in Italy from the Americas.
-Although most of these weren't trees some trees, like avocados were introduced but this fruit tree will only survive in the very warmest parts of Italy such as Sicily.
+But some of these fruits, like avocados, can only survive in the very warmest parts of Italy such as Sicily.

 The Quince (Cydonia oblonga)